Why invest in Spain?

 • rental management fees (real estate agency)

-• depreciation of the price of the property, works and furniture
+• depreciation of the property price, renovation costs, furniture

 The depreciation rules are very favorable to the investor.
-You can write off :
+Indeed, you can depreciate:

-• 3% of property price and acquisition costs (33 years)
+• 3% of the property price and acquisition costs (33 years)

-• 3% of the cost of work carried out on your home (33 years)
+• 3% of the cost of the work carried out in your property (33 years)

-The second piece of good news is that you won't pay much tax on this profit (rental income - expenses - depreciation).
+Second good news: you will not pay a lot of tax on this profit (rental income - expenses - depreciation).

 How much exactly?